InternationalTradeAdministration/developerportal/_posts/2015-10-02-search-widgets.md

 The [Export Assistance Centers](ita-zip-codes.html) widget provides direct access to the U.S. Export Assistance Centers (USEACs) that have been assigned to all of the 40,000+ zip codes in the United States.

-The widget enables your customers to do a quick search for search for both a zip code and a USEAC.
+The widget enables your customers to do a quick search for both a zip code and a USEAC.
 Each center has specialists on hand for each particular region.

 <div class="jumbotron transparent">
   <div class="container">